polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

 For each experiment generated during the hyperparameters search, Polyaxon will also add these values to your declarations, and will as well export them under the environment variable name `POLYAXON_DECLARATIONS`.

-!!! tip "Polyaxon append the matrix value combination to your declarations and export under the environment variable name `POLYAXON_DECLARATIONS`"
+!!! tip "Polyaxon append the matrix value combination to your declarations and export them under the environment variable name `POLYAXON_DECLARATIONS`"
     Check how you can [get the cluster definition](/reference_polyaxon_helper) to use it with your models.

 ## run

-This is where you would define how you want to run your code, and the requirements needed to run it.
+This is where you define how you want to run your code, and the requirements needed to run it.
 This section defines the following values/subsections:

- * image [required]: the base image polyaxon will use to build an image for based on your code.
+ * image [required]: the base image polyaxon will use to build an image for you to run your code.
- * steps [optional]: steps are basically a list of ops that Polyaxon we use with docker `RUN` to install/run further operations you define in the list.
+ * steps [optional]: steps are basically a list of ops that Polyaxon use with docker `RUN` to install/run further operations you define in the list.
  * envs [optional]: envs are also a list of tuples of 2 elements, that polyaxon will use to add env variables in the docker image.
  * cmd [required]: The command to run during the execution of your code.